Richard Churchman

 It is sufficient to say, I don't just sling ChatGPT wrappers.

-I often get engaged on critical technology projects in need of seniority to get them "over the hump", often implying the development of bespoke software under IP assignment.
-Commercially, my projects are structured similarly: hourly billing, ticket-based work, and milestone rollups by agreement.
-I adore delivering such work, however I engage only given trusted introduction.
+Now and again, although less given Jube commitments, and subject to my interest being piqued, I get engaged on critical technology projects in need of seniority to get them "over the hump", often implying the development of bespoke software under IP assignment.
+Commercially, my projects are structured similarly: hourly billing, task-based work, and milestone rollups by agreement.
+I am, however, extremely selective.
+I engage only by trusted introduction, and rarely commit to longer-term relationships without a meaningful evaluation period.
+In practice, fit is the deciding factor — and fit, more often than not, comes down to incumbent staffing: whether those in established positions are genuinely open to doing things better, or simply protecting their patch.
+It usually can't be fixed without mandate.

 Contact

-If you'd like to discuss a project, explore a collaboration, or just connect, feel free to reach out directly:
+If you'd like to discuss a project, explore a collaboration, or just connect, feel free to reach out directly at Jube: